Siblings: How to harmonise skills gaps

-Holiday happiness doesn’t depend on the hotel amenities, the rental car or the weather.
+Holiday happiness doesn’t depend on the amenities of the hotel, the size of the rental car or the amount of sunshine.
 It depends on your children’s ability to play together.

 Secondly you can break things up by throwing in individual challenges within the same activity.
 So half an hour of football, however social, might be too much for the youngest or for the half-engaged.
-Break it up with the sort of penalty shoot-out competition you see on TV (joy, oh, joy for the Self-Proclaimed Star).
+Break it up with the sort of penalty shoot-out competition you see on TV.
 You can move the kick-off spot further or nearer the target depending on age or size.
 Or the best footballer might stay in goals for the whole session.
-He might enjoy that if he's given some quick Youtube lessons on goal-keeping beforehand - again he has been "selected" and he has something to strive for.
+She might enjoy that if she's given some quick Youtube lessons on goal-keeping beforehand - again shas been "selected" and she has something to strive for.
 Equivalent adjustments for rounders include making the teams big kids v small kids and increasing the space between the bases depending on who’s fielding.
 If it’s wiser to keep the teams mixed, then you can add a couple of “dens” – extra bases only to be used by the youngest.
 And older kids should bat with a proper bat while their younger siblings can use a tennis racket.

-This should compensate for the risk of being spotted by your peers as you play tennis with someone who still sucks his thumb.
+This should compensate for the risk of being spotted by your peers as you play volleyball with a brother who still sucks his thumb.